from The Open University

 Landschaftliche VielfaltGerman regions and landscapes, local traditions and the notion of Heimat are at the centre of...
 Try: Landschaftliche Vielfalt now

 Essay and report writing skillsWriting reports and assignments can be a daunting prospect.
 Learn how to interpret questions and...
 Try: Essay and report writing skills now

 With a few easily available tools people can reveal the stored passwords on their computer and access previously deleted data.
 Learn about some of the issues in data privacy and computer forensics.
 This free course, Introduction to computer forensics and investigations, provides practical demonstration in a clear and accessible format.

 After studying this course, you should be able to:

-- Understand of the role of computer forensics in both the business and private world;
+- understand the role of computer forensics in the business and private world

 - Current section: Introduction

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!